fenago/kubernetes-course/md/Lab_9.md

 As we mentioned in the introduction, most applications need to store or retrieve data for a lot of different reasons.
-In this chapter, we saw that Kubernetes provides various ways of provisioning storage for not just storing the state of an application, but also for the long-term storage of data.
+In this lab, we saw that Kubernetes provides various ways of provisioning storage for not just storing the state of an application, but also for the long-term storage of data.